LesterLyu/The-Look/deliverables/iteration-03.plan.md

 ##### Front-end
 > The front end developers will be responsible for designing user workflow, implementing UI, and video making.

 - Heng Ye (leonyhenn): He is the product manager, and is responsible for maitaining the product structure and flow.
-He will be responsible for our product's idea, goals, and user experience.
+He will be responsible for our product's idea, goals, and user experience, also responsible for writing the second layer on the filter system.

 - Zezhong Pan (ShuiFanZZ): He is responsible for refactoring code on the front-end to integrate with backend.
 He has a fully equipped home studio and tons of experience on making videos.
 He is also responsible for video editing.